MiclAnglz/eCommerceSite/README.md

 - A more detailed description of the project tasks can be found in the "ProjectBrief" folder.

-- This site was ran on a local server user XAMMP control panel.
+- This site was ran on a local server useing XAMMP control panel.
 Please download and follow instructions for installation from https://www.phpmyadmin.net/.

+<strong>Additional Features:</strong>

 # Ecommerce Site